 Cleaning such a large bone presented some problems:

 - I literally could not find a plastic container large enough for soaking the skull.
-Not even laundry baskets were wide enough to fit the horns.
+Not even laundry baskets were wide enough to fit it.

-- I would have had to use TONS of peroxide to immerse the bone.
+- I would have had to use TONS of hydrogen to immerse the bone.
 I’m not a rich person and wasn’t thrilled about spending $50 on peroxide for a skull.

 My first (unsuccessful) solution: Soak the skull in a doubled trash bag